 Development of the Charity Island Lighthouse

-Congress appropriated funds for the construction of a lighthouse on “Traverse or Charity Island in Saginaw Bay for $5000. (and also for Port Austin lighthouse for the same amount) (2) Construction on the island began in 1856 and continued into the following year.
+Charity Island history is not complete without learning about its forlorn lighthouse.
+Congress appropriated funds for the construction of a lighthouse on “Traverse or Charity Island in Saginaw Bay for $5000. (and also for Port Austin Lighthouse for the same amount) (2) Construction on the island began in 1856 and continued into the following year.
 A 39-foot brick tower was constructed from brick brought in from Milwaukee on the steamer Search.
 As the tower was being built, the editor of the Bay City Express traveled by the island on the ship.
 In an article by the newspaper on June 6th he chided the government on such a needless expenditure since the island itself was known as a source of good building stone.
 (3)

 The Wreck of the Oconto 1885